ALOHA EXOTIC PET VETS ARE HIGH TECH

 A client brought in his pet arachnid after noticing the animal wasn’t eating and seemed listless.
 Upon examination, Pepen pronounced it DOA.

 “I think it had been dead for several days,” he said.

-Caesarian surgery is common among bird and reptile.
+Caesarian surgery is common among birds and reptile.
 For example, Pepen successfully performed Caesarians on both an egg-bound cockatiel and a big green iguana.

 The largest exotic patient Pepen has treated was a massive 400-pound tortoise with a respiratory infection and vitamin deficiency.
-The tiniest was a miniscule rain forest lizard with a chronic infection.
+The tiniest was a minuscule rain forest lizard with a chronic infection.

 Although dogs and cats will always remain Aloha’s primary patients, exotic pets add a touch of the unusual to the practice.